-- to reduce the volume of unnecessary traffic and 'rat-running' in key town centre streets including Conway Street, Broad Street, York Street and Dumaresq Street and to reduce the volume of traffic in town residential streets including Cannon Street, Lemprière Street and Devonshire Place;
+- to reduce the volume of unnecessary traffic and 'rat-running' in key town centre streets including Conway Street, Broad Street, York Street and Dumaresq Street and to reduce the volume of traffic in town residential streets including Cannon Street, Lempriere Street and Devonshire Place;

 - to reclaim road space for the pedestrian by widening pavements;

 - to reclaim road space for un/loading bays;

 - to improve pedestrian crossing points;

 - to enhance the environment

 The proposals for this area involve some restrictions on access to some streets for some traffic.
 The proposals for this area are phased.
+Each phase represents work that is to be undertaken in a specific area: the numerical sequence of phases does not restrict the implementation of works to any particular order and indeed, elements of each phase may themselves be phased.